kyma-project/istio/docs/user/tutorials/01-00-x-forwarded-for-header.md

 #### **Kyma Dashboard**
 1. Navigate to **Cluster Details** and select **Modify Modules**.
 2. Choose the Istio module and select **Edit**.
-3. In the General section, select `Local` in gatewayExternalTrafficPolicy field.
+3. In the `General` section, set the Gateway external traffic policy to `Local`.
 4. Select **Save**.
 <!-- tabs:end -->